Legrandgroup/librtsgtree/README.md

 This will result in a static library called `librtsgtree.a`.
 There is no support for shared library but this could easily be implemented in the Makefile.

+If your platform supports native 128-bit integer arithmetic, you can disable the emulation of 128-bit by using the `-DHAS_INT128` compiler directive, together with either `-DIS_LITTLE_ENDIAN` or `-DIS_BIG_ENDIAN` (please see the [Makefile] content for details)

 Code documentation is formatted using doxygen and can be generated using:
 ```
 make doxygen-doc